We believe that great wine comes from “Star Fields” — unique sites where fruit develops the optimal balance of aroma, flavor and texture.

 With a Mediterranean climate like Aix en Provence, our estate vineyard favors varieties like Grenache, Syrah, Mourvedre, Marsanne, Roussanne and Viognier that thrive on hillsides with large temperature swings between day and night.

-Our Napa Valley Cabernet and Merlot come from the Coombsville and Stag's Leap areas close to the city of Napa, where there is just the enough summer heat to achieve optimal ripening, producing rich, aromatic wines.
+Our Napa Valley Cabernet and Merlot come from the Coombsville and Stag's Leap areas close to the city of Napa, where there is just enough summer heat to achieve optimal ripening, producing rich, aromatic wines.

 Intense flavors in wines develop in vineyards where vines struggle, so we planted our estate vineyard on hillsides where the soils are poor.